UribeAlejandro/Scala_ML_PCA/README.md

-# Linear Regression using Spark ML
+# Principal Component Analysis using Spark ML

 ## How to run?
 Start a Spark Shell session